radareorg/iaito/docs/source/contributing/code.rst

 =======================

 .. note::
-   New to Cutter development?
+   New to Iaito development?
 Check out our :doc:`tutorial for new developers <code/getting-started>`.

 .. toctree::
    :maxdepth: 2